-10 Tiny Decluttering Tasks
+10 Tiny Decluttering Tasks With Big Results

+You long to make a change.
 But you're busy.
 Maybe you've put off decluttering.
 If you've been procrastinating about getting your space in order, maybe it's because the idea of getting rid of things brings up fears of lack and deprivation.
 Or perhaps it's because you feel overwhelmed and don't know where to begin.

-But I know from experience that these feelings are the exact opposite of what you'll feel once you get into the decluttering process.
+I know from experience that these feelings are the exact opposite of what you'll feel once you get into the decluttering process.
 The sense of lightness and freedom you'll gain, and the simpler, easier ways you'll be able to live every day are worth the effort.

 So I want to help you remove the roadblocks to decluttering, and change that pattern of avoidance by taking on tiny, doable tasks.

 Do any of these little tasks today, and let the momentum you create help you enjoy a clutter-free space sooner than you think!
 Then evaluate how everything looks and feels.
 It may be that your clutter wasn't as bad as you thought, and you're pleasantly surprised by the result.

 Or you may realize that you've made a good start, but you need to repeat these tasks several times before your space looks the way you want it to.
 That's okay!
 If you have a really big clutter problem, or long-practiced cluttery habits, you'll want to incorporate as many of these tasks as you can manage into your daily routine.
 Do what works for you.

 Before you begin, take pictures of your space so you can really see the effect of your clutter.
 Then imagine how your home will function without clutter.

 - You don't have to move six things to get to the one thing you really need.